bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/deep-path-properties.md

 # Overview

-[Record literals](https://github.com/tc39/proposal-record-tuple) sometimes include deeply nested structures, but the syntax for describing them (either as a fresh value, or based on a previous value via spread syntax) can be cumbersome and/or verbose.
+[[Record-tuple]] sometimes include deeply nested structures, but the syntax for describing them (either as a fresh value, or based on a previous value via spread syntax) can be cumbersome and/or verbose.
 Deep path properties for `Record` literals provides a solution to this problem, by introducing a new syntax for describing deeply nested structures in a more succinct and readable way.

 ## Examples